How much do teachers get paid in ?

 Updated annually

-Between $75,200 and $95,400 per year in 2024, depending on the role.
+Teachers made between $75,200 and $95,400 per year in 2024, depending on the role.
 These figures represent the annual median wage for Washington, DC pre-K–12 teachers.
 Kindergarten teachers tend to be at the lower end of the range, while elementary teachers tend to be at the higher end, based on Bureau of Labor Statistics estimates.
 The median wage is the midpoint — half of teachers in each role earn more, and half earn less.

-For comparison, in Washington, DC, the median wage across all occupations was $88,000 in 2024 — about 17% higher than the median Kindergarten teacher wage.
+For comparison, in Washington, DC, the median wage across all occupations was $88,000 in 2024 — about 17% higher than the median Kindergarten wage.

 $85.2K